PerMedCoE/permedcoe_doc/src/03_usage/usage.rst

 the required Building Blocks and connecting them.

 The **permedcoe** package enables to use them in a variety of workflow managers, such as PyCOMPSs, Nextflow or Snakemake.
+It also supports the meta-workflow orchestrator Croupier, which supports end-users to consume applications whose tasks are executed across multiple HPC infrastructures

 .. toctree::
    :maxdepth: 2